Paul Watson: Early and personal life

-Activism
+Career

 Early years

 In October 1969, Watson joined a Sierra Club protest against nuclear testing at Amchitka Island.
 The group which formed as a result of that protest was the Don't Make a Wave Committee, which evolved into the group known today as Greenpeace.
 In the early 1970s, Watson was also active with SDU (Students for a Democratic University).
 Watson sailed as a crew member aboard the Greenpeace Too! ship in 1971 and skippered the Greenpeace boat Astral in 1972.
 Paul Watson continued as a crew member, skipper, and officer aboard several Greenpeace voyages throughout the mid-1970s.

 According to The New Yorker, The New York Times, and other sources, Watson was a founding member of Greenpeace, but the organization denies this stating he "was an influential early member but not, as he sometimes claims, a founder."
 Watson joined Greenpeace on its Amchitka expedition, The Amchitka voyage was one campaign with two ships, the Greenpeace and the Greenpeace Too.
 Together it was one expedition with the Greenpeace voyage in October and relieved by the Greenpeace Too in November.